UCL/research-computing-with-cpp/01cpp/sec04MemoryManagement.md

 * Lots of other Smart Pointers
     * [Qt Smart Pointers](https://wiki.qt.io/Smart_Pointers)
     * [VTK](http://www.vtk.org/Wiki/VTK/Tutorials/SmartPointers)
+* Don't be tempted to write your own
 * Always read the manual
 * Always consistently use it
-* Don't be tempted to write your own
+* Use the correct type for the correct framework
-* Still easier than raw pointers
+* Still more robust than raw pointers

 {% endidio %}